RegisGraptin/trust-poll/README.md

 - Disallow precise metadata combo.
 It will kind of limit the analysis, but we may want to avoid specific combinaison of metadata.
   => Could be handle if we are dealing with a single one but still need to keep privacy, which is the difficult part.

+- Create incentive mechanism when creating a new polling - and this one is validated, meaning at some point user validated and confirm it

+--> Need to think aobut potential exploit as bot created multiple survey, then voted for each of them to get some tokens.

+--> Think about the remuneration

+--> Human proof to avodi bot

+--> How to check user metadata consistency?
+Can we kind of centralize user metadata information?

 ## Avoid using encrypted indexes

 Currently, when we want to filter on some data, we need to iterate over all of them to be able to preserve homomorphic encryption.